rust-lang/book/2018-edition/src/ch03-02-data-types.md

 ##### Integer Overflow

-Let's say that you have a `u8`, which can hold values between zero and `255`.
+Let’s say that you have a `u8`, which can hold values between zero and `255`.
 What happens if you try to change it to `256`?
-This is called "integer overflow", and Rust has some interesting rules around this behavior.
+This is called “integer overflow”, and Rust has some interesting rules around this behavior.
 When compiling in debug mode, Rust checks for this kind of issue and will cause your program to *panic*, which is the term Rust uses when a program exits with an error.
-We'll discuss panics more in Chapter 9.
+We’ll discuss panics more in Chapter 9.

-In release builds, Rust does not check for overflow, and instead will do something called "two's complement wrapping."
+In release builds, Rust does not check for overflow, and instead will do something called “two’s complement wrapping.”
 In short, `256` becomes `0`, `257` becomes `1`, etc. Relying on overflow is considered an error, even if this behavior happens.
 If you want this behavior explicitly, the standard library has a type, `Wrapping`, that provides it explicitly.